-- 1. have a cumulative G.P.A. of 2.5 or higher in all lower division course work applied to the degree program; - submit a word-processed essay not to exceed 300 words explaining why the applicant wishes to be a teacher; - 3. submit evidence of having passed the Basic Skills Test of the Illinois Certification Testing System; - submit scores from the Academic Profile including the essay test; and - 5. complete EDUC310 (Foundations of Education, or equivalent) with a grade of "B" or better.
+- have a cumulative G.P.A. of 2.5 or higher in all lower division course work applied to the degree program; - submit a word-processed essay not to exceed 300 words explaining why the applicant wishes to be a teacher; - submit evidence of having passed the Basic Skills Test of the Illinois Certification Testing System; - 4. submit scores from the Measure of Academic Proficiency and Progress (MAPP); and - 5. complete EDUC310 (Foundations of Education, or equivalent) with a grade of "B" or better.